New Wine: From Running Out to Running Over

-We are told it was “the season of the first ripe grapes“, when Moses sent twelve leaders to spy out the land of Canaan.
+The Bible tells us it was “the season of the first ripe grapes” when Moses sent twelve leaders to spy out the land of Canaan.

 The twelve returned with a cluster of grapes that was so heavy, it took two strong men to carry it on a pole!

 These were leaders who tasted the fruit God had promised them.

 - And yet all they could talk about, was how the giants that lived there would be impossible to overcome

 - All they could see was defeat

 Only Joshua and Caleb saw what was possible through the lens of God’s favor!

 “If the Lord delights in us, then He will bring us into this land and give it to us, “a land which flows with milk and honey.”
 (Num 14:8, NKJV)